besaoct/HAR-CNN-Using-LSTM-RNN-Models/README.md

-# HAR Using CNN and LSTM RNN Models
+# Human Activity Recognition Using CNN and LSTM RNN Models

 ## Abstract: